GLOBAL ECONOMY-China, France drag on global manufacturing revival

-LONDON/NEW YORK, Feb 3 European manufacturers enjoyed a solid start to the year as order books swelled, but slower growth in the Chinese and U.S. goods-producing sectors raised some worries about global growth.
+LONDON/BEIJING, Feb 3 Manufacturers around the world enjoyed a solid start to the year as order books swelled, surveys showed on Monday, though a struggle for growth in China and a downturn in France took the shine off the overall picture.

-Euro zone factories had their best month since mid-2011 and increased jobs for the first time in two years - a welcome sign for a region where unemployment remained at record highs.
+Euro zone factories had their best month since mid-2011 and, with unemployment near record highs, increased headcount for the first time in two years.
+They were led by a sharp pick-up in Germany and a revival among the states on the region's periphery.

-But recent data showed growth in China's manufacturing sector slowed to a six-month low, while its service sector grew at its slowest pace in five years.

-That could increase worries that weaker growth in Asia's economic powerhouse could spell trouble for markets and the world economy.
-Worries about Chinese growth were factors behind the recent selloff in emerging market assets.
+But France, the bloc's second biggest economy, remained a drag on the region.

 "The major area of uncertainty over the last few years has been the euro area, but the latest PMI numbers tend to confirm (it)... is on a gentle recovery path with the periphery gaining encouraging momentum as well," said Philip Shaw at Investec.

-The gain was led by a sharp pick-up in Germany and a revival among the states on the region's periphery, though France, the bloc's second-biggest economy, remained a drag on the region.
+The sub-index measuring output, which feeds into a composite PMI due on Wednesday and seen as a good guide to broader economic growth, rose to 56.7 from December's 54.9, in line with a flash estimate and its highest since April 2011.

+Germany's PMI jumped to a 32-month high but while France's rose to a 23-month peak, it held firmly below the breakeven 50-mark.

-Factories increased employment to meet demand, providing some cheer to policymakers after data on Friday showed unemployment across the bloc held near a record high of 12 percent for the third straight month in December.
+Factories increased headcount to meet demand, providing some cheer to policymakers after data on Friday showed unemployment across the bloc held near a record high of 12 percent for the third month running in December.

-The fall in the U.S. Institute for Supply Management's index of national factory activity to 51.3 - its lowest since May - was its second straight decline.
-But most economists continue to see the United States outpacing other developed countries in 2014.

-"This, in combination with possible paybacks from sharp inventory and export gains in the fourth quarter might mean that the U.S. economy has temporarily lost some momentum at the turn of the year," said Harm Bandholz, chief U.S. economist at UniCredit Research.
-"But, if anything, that will only be a brief blip."
+However, manufacturers were unable to raise prices last month as fast as they did in December, possibly stoking fears of deflation in the region after consumer price inflation dropped unexpectedly in January.

 BRAKING CHINA

-Recent numbers from China have painted a more subdued picture of developments there.
+Recent numbers from China have painted a subdued picture of developments there.

 The Markit/HSBC manufacturing PMI fell to a six-month low of 49.5 in January, suggesting the overall factory sector contracted from December.
 A similar government measure also fell to a six-month low, although it indicated the sector was still expanding modestly.